Quint2597/Quint2597/README.md

 # 💞️ I’m looking to learn more!

 I'm always looking for more to learn and do!
-I'm not against collaborating with other people (contact below), and I do tend to learn quite quickly, but in the interest of transparency, I'm only really intermediate.
+I'm always looking to collaborate with other people (contact below).

 # 📫 Reach me at quint.wittman@gmail.com